We Soldier On

 No man that warreth entangleth himself with the affairs of this life; that he may please him who hath chosen him to be a soldier.
 And if a man also strive for masteries, yet is he not crowned, except he strive lawfully.
 The husbandman that laboureth must be first partaker of the fruits.
 Consider what I say; and the Lord give thee understanding in all things.
 2 Timothy 2:4-7 KJV

-You then, my child, be strengthened by the grace that is in Christ Jesus, and what you have heard from me in the presence of many witnesses entrust to faithful men, who will be able to teach others also.
+Paul says to Timothy, Hey, my child, be strengthened by the grace that is in Christ Jesus.
+What you have heard from me, tell to other faithful men, who will be able to teach others also.

 Share in suffering as a good soldier of Christ Jesus.